pdgrepos/QuantLibAddin-Old/README-BIMI.md

           1. `git commit -m "Merge xxxx/yyy@zzzz into bimi."` where xxxx is the github upstream username, yyyy the upstream git repository name and zzzz the first 10 hex digits of the sha of the upstream last commit (e.g. lballabio/QuantLib@ff23624108)
+     2. optionally add a release (annotated) tag
+          1. `git tag -a bimi-rel-yyyymmdd -m "..."`
-     2. push back all your changes
+     3. push back all your changes
           1. `git push origin master`
           2. `git push origin bimi`